XuehaiPan/Soft-Actor-Critic/README.md

   -h, --help            show this help message and exit --mode {train,test}   mode (default: train)
   --gpu CUDA_DEVICE [CUDA_DEVICE ...]
+                        GPU device indexes (int for CUDA device or 'c'/'cpu' for CPU) (use 'cuda:0' if no following arguments; use CPU if not present)
-                        GPU devices (use CPU if not present) --env ENV             environment to train on (default: Pendulum-v0) --n-frames N_FRAMES   concatenate original N consecutive observations as a new observation (default: 1)
+  --env ENV             environment to train on (default: Pendulum-v0) --n-frames N_FRAMES   concatenate original N consecutive observations as a
+                        new observation (default: 1)